HenryGinn/Optomechanics-Data-Analysis/README.md

 3: FOLDER STRUCTURE DESCRIPTION
 4: REVIEW OF ANALYSIS IN SIDE BAND FITTING
 5: COMPUTATION OF CENTRE OF DATA
-6: COMPUTATION OF GAMMA AND OMEGA
+6: TREATEMENT OF GAMMA AND OMEGA
 7: TO DO LIST

 ################################### OVERVIEW ###################################